Terms of Service

 9.3 Use of Flowte Payments is also subject to Flowte Payments Terms of service.

 9.4 Flowte reserve the right to be the exclusive provider of ticket sales and e-commerce software to the client.
 Use of Flowte Payments is also provided on an exclusive basis.
+If there is any breach of this clause Flowte reserve the right to recover any amounts owing under the terms of this agreement from any new or alternative provider and cojoin them in any legal action necessary to recover the amount outstanding.

 Hugh O’Morain, CEO